benyanke/docker-compose-library/README.md

   * Gitea - git server in Golang

 ## Applications In Progress
+  * Webcron - place to run simple cronjobs in a container (such as CURLing a url on a schedule)
   * Smokeping - network latency monitoring and tracking tool
   * Unifi Controller - Ubiquity wifi controller
   * [NextCloud](https://hub.docker.com/r/benyanke/nextcloud) - File sharing, syncing, and collaboration tool - an effective Dropbox replacement